Steve Webb (medical physicist): Biography

 Steve Webb was born and grew up at Swindon in Wiltshire.
-He studied at Imperial College London, where he was awarded a BSc in 1970 and a PhD in 1973.
+He studied at Imperial College London, where he was awarded a BSc degree in 1970 and a PhD degree in 1973.
 The subject of his doctoral studies was cosmic-ray physics.

 Webb's former colleague Robert Speller, who later became head of radiation physics at University College London, had moved into the field of medical physics.
 This encouraged Webb to consider a career in the same field and, after consultations with his friend, he applied for a job at the Royal Marsden Hospital.
 Early on he worked in the field of CT.
 Webb and his colleagues built a CT scanner by cannibalizing a radioisotope scanner.
 He then moved on to research in nuclear medicine, with one of the hospital's first PET scanners (named MUPPET) housed in a freight container on a lorry in the car park.

 Arguably, Webb's most important work was on radiation therapy and included treatment planning and intensity-modulated and image-guided radiotherapies.
 In 1989 Webb published an important paper on radiotherapy treatment planning (Phys.
 Med.
 Biol.
 34 1349) and went on to publish more than 150 papers on radiotherapy.

 In 1996 Webb was granted a professorship at the Royal Marsden and two years later he became head of the Joint Department of Physics.
 As Editor-in-Chief of the journal Physics in Medicine and Biology, Webb has been the journal's most published author.